zhiquanyeo/wpilibj-web-demo/resources/reference/reference.md

 **[disabled/teleop/autonomous]Periodic()**
 This function gets called periodically (hence the name) when the robot is in a specific mode.
 E.g. if the robot is in autonomous mode, the `autonomousPeriodic()` method gets called every 20ms.
 Put code in here that affects robot behavior while it is in that mode.
 NOTE: It is highly recommended to NOT use `Timer.delay()` in these methods!

+### Using the Joystick
+Joysticks can be instantiated using the `Joystick` class, and should be initialized with a port number, in most cases, `0`.

+e.g. `Joystick stick = new Joystick(0);`

+The `getRawAxis(int axis)` method is used to get the value of one of the joystick's axes, and returns a value between -1.0 and 1.0.
+For the Logitech gamepad, the stick axes are:

+- 0: Left Stick, X axis
+- 1: Left Stick, Y axis
+- 2: Right Stick, X axis
+- 3: Right Stick, Y axis

 ### Moving your robot around
 The following functions can be performed on a `RobotDrive` object: